Diocese of San Angelo

-The Diocese of San Angelo (Dioecesis Angeliana, Diócesis de San Angelo) is a Latin Church ecclesiastical territory, or diocese, of the Catholic Church in Central and West Texas in the United States.
-It is a suffragan diocese in the ecclesiastical province of the metropolitan Archdiocese of San Antonio.

-The Diocese of San Angelo was founded on October 16, 1961.
-As of 2023, Michael J. Sis is the bishop.
+The Diocese of San Angelo (Dioecesis Angeliana, Diócesis de San Angelo) is a diocese of the Catholic Church in Central and West Texas in the United States.
+It is a suffragan diocese of the Archdiocese of San Antonio.
+Michael J. Sis is the bishop.

 Description

-Encompassing some 37433 sqmi, the Diocese of San Angelo comprises the following 29 counties:

-Andrews, Brown, Callahan, Coke, Coleman, Concho, Crane, Crockett, Ector, Glasscock, Howard, Irion, Kimble, Martin, McCulloch, Menard, Midland, Mitchell, Nolan, Pecos, Reagan, Runnels, Schleicher, Sterling, Sutton, Taylor, Terrell, Tom Green, and Upton.
+Encompassing some 37433 sqmi, the Diocese of San Angelo comprises the following 29 counties: Andrews, Brown, Callahan, Coke, Coleman, Concho, Crane, Crockett, Ector, Glasscock, Howard, Irion, Kimble, Martin, McCulloch, Menard, Midland, Mitchell, Nolan, Pecos, Reagan, Runnels, Schleicher, Sterling, Sutton, Taylor, Terrell, Tom Green, and Upton.

-The major cities in the diocese are Abilene, Big Spring, Brownwood, Fort Stockton, Midland, Odessa, San Angelo, and Sweetwater.

 History

 1600 to 1800

 During the 17th century, Texas was a province in the Spanish Empire.
 The first Catholic presence in the region was the visit of the missionaries Alonso de Benavides and Juan Salas to the Jumanos people in 1629.
 The two priests celebrated the first mass in the area.

-In 1757, the Mission Santa Cruz de San Sabá was established by Father Alonso Giraldo de Terreros in present-day Menard County.
+In 1757, the Mission Santa Cruz de San Sabá was established by the missionary Alonso Giraldo de Terreros in present-day Menard County.
 The purpose of the mission was to evangelize the Lipan Apache people.
 Although the Apaches never visited the mission, its construction convinced the Comanche people that the Spanish were allying with them.
 In 1758, the Comanches and their allies attacked the mission, killing de Terreros and burning it down.